wireapp/wire-server-deploy/offline/docs_ubuntu_22.04.md

 ### Configuring rabbitmq

 Add the nodes in which you want to run rabbitmq to the `[rmq-cluster]` group.
-Also, update the ansible/roles/rabbimq-cluster/defaults/main.yml file with the correct configurations for your environment.
+Also, update the `ansible/roles/rabbimq-cluster/defaults/main.yml` file with the correct configurations for your environment.

+Important: RabbitMQ nodes address each other using a node name, for e.g rabbitmq@ansnode1 Please refer to official doc and configure your DNS based on the setup - https://www.rabbitmq.com/clustering.html#cluster-formation-requirements

+For adding entries to local host file(/etc/hosts), set `rabbitmq_add_host_resolution_entries` to true in `ansible/roles/rabbimq-cluster/defaults/main.yml`

 ### Example hosts.ini